acrylic-origami/reaction-maps/README.md

 The full SQL database can be found [here, on Google Drive](https://drive.google.com/open?id=1A23yMBE2DqPsT5-oiqt_m9Nzuqa33Fy2) with the table of place names `pl` under the same license as the OSM: [the Open Data Commons Open Database License (ODbL)](https://www.openstreetmap.org/copyright).

 The server uses `expressjs` to serve pages.
-First, you must have a database config file that defines a node-postgres connection pool.
+First, **you must have a database config file at `./pg.js`** that defines a node-postgres connection pool.
 Supposing you installed into database `reaction_maps`, for a postgres user `postgres` with password `postgres`, this will work:

 ```js
 const { Pool } = require('pg');